cijujoseph/openssl-cert-gen-template/README.md

 * Import server certs in JKS format
 * Import CAs into a truststore

-This repo structure is created based on [this documentation] (https://jamielinux.com/docs/openssl-certificate-authority/index.html).
+This repo structure is created based on [this documentation](https://jamielinux.com/docs/openssl-certificate-authority/index.html).
 For detailed explanation on the following steps, please refer the above mentioned docs!

 #### Create root CA pair